User personalization layer

 Locate the master image.
 Install your organization’s enterprise applications and any other apps your users generally find useful.

 If you are deploying Server VDI, follow the steps in the Server VDI article.
-Be sure to include the optional component, User personalization layer.
-For details, see the Command-line options to install a VDA.
+Be sure to include the optional component, the User personalization layer.
+For details, see the Command-line options for installing a VDA.

-If you are using Windows 10, install Virtual Delivery Agent (VDA) 1912.
+If you are using Windows 10, install Virtual Delivery Agent (VDA) 1912 or later.
 If an older version of the VDA is already installed, uninstall the old version first.
-When installing the new version, be sure to select and install the optional component, Citrix User Personalization Layer, as follows:
+When installing the new version, be sure to select and install the optional component, the Citrix User Personalization Layer, as follows:

 - Click the tile, Virtual Delivery Agent for Windows Desktop OS: